Maintenance of Certification Program (MOC)

 Our mission and vision

-What does Seattle Children's Maintenance of Certification (MOC) Program do?
+What does Seattle Children’s MOC Program do?

 - It helps Seattle Children's departments and divisions establish quality improvement (QI) projects that meet MOC recertification requirements for their faculty.
 It supports and coaches qualifying QI projects and project leaders.

 - It provides guidance to MOC project leaders/owners regarding:

 - Participant qualification for Part 4 MOC credit (and Category 1 PI-CME credit for Physician Assistants)

 - Documentation that requirements have been met